Jun 16, 2021

 It’s important to understand the trading in does not always give you the highest profit turn around.
 Dealers pay lower prices on trade-ins because they want to turn around and sell the it for a decent profit.
 However, trade-in is the most convenient way to get rid of your current one and if you are in the market for a new one.

 Be sure to have the used vehicle information package.

 How To Trade-In A Financed Car

-It’s common in Canada for drivers to trade-in a financed vehicle.
+It’s common for drivers to trade-in a financed vehicle in Canada.
 Dealerships have no problem accepting your car if it is not paid off yet.
 It’s important to understand that the loan will not disappear once you trade-in, regardless if you own $3,000 or $300.
 The remaining balance must always be paid off.